inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Accepts an incoming connection on a socket.

-This instruction requires two arguments:
+This instruction requires three arguments:

 1. The register to store the resulting socket in.
+1. The register containing the prototype to use for the socket object.
-2. The register containing the socket that is accepting connections.
+1. The register containing the socket that is accepting connections.

 This instruction may throw an IO error as a string.